kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 **Cons**:
 - **Limited compared to DAGs**:  While simpler, Prefect's workflows lack some of the robustness and fine-grained control offered by Airflow's DAGs, particularly when dealing with highly complex data pipelines with multiple interdependencies.
 - **Python-centric**: Prefect, like Airflow, is also Python-centric, which means teams that are not familiar with Python may find it challenging to use.
+Again, this might be a benefit if your tech stack is primarily Python based.

 ## Why Kestra Stands Out
 While Apache Airflow and Prefect are powerful workflow orchestration tools, Kestra introduces unique features and capabilities that distinguish it from the rest.
 Let's explore the aspects where Kestra excels beyond what Airflow and Prefect offer.